 J.D., University of Illinois (1975)

-Daniel A. Farber is teaching the following course in Spring 2022:
+Daniel A. Farber is teaching the following courses in Spring 2023:

 Courses During Other Semesters